-- A minor from any discipline on campus. - O For transfer students, secondary education majors, or students who change majors after 28 credits at Viterbo, a concentration of nine credits in the same discipline outside of their major will be accepted in lieu of a minor.
-For example, a broad field social studies major would satisfy this requirement with education courses - A year of study in the same language. - o May be satisfied by four years of the same world language study in high school. - o May be satisfied by an Advanced Placement score of three or higher in any language, regardless of whether or not Viterbo equivalent credit was awarded. - o May be satisfied by a minimum of six transfer credits of a world language. - o May be satisfied by retroactive Spanish credits, per the retroactive language policy.

-- A study abroad/immersion experience. - o May be satisfied with a credit bearing study abroad experience. - o May be satisfied with six credits of courses with embedded immersion experiences (domestic or global) of a minimum of five days in length.
-As examples, Viterbo offers the following courses: HIST 217, Christianity in the Ancient World; HIST 220, The City in History. - o May be waived for a non-course embedded immersion experience (e.g. service trips) if the student can demonstrate a pre-trip orientation, connection to college-level academic content, and post-trip reflection.
+- A minor from any discipline on campus. - For transfer students, secondary education majors, or students who change majors after 28 credits at Viterbo, a concentration of nine credits in the same discipline outside of their major will be accepted in lieu of a minor. - A year of study in the same language. - May be satisfied by four years of the same world language study in high school. - May be satisfied by an Advanced Placement score of three or higher in any language, regardless of whether or not Viterbo equivalent credit was awarded. - May be satisfied by a minimum of six transfer credits of a world language. - May be satisfied by retroactive Spanish credits, per the retroactive language policy. - A study abroad/immersion experience. - May be satisfied with a credit bearing study abroad experience. - May be satisfied with six credits of courses with embedded immersion experiences (domestic or global) of a minimum of five days in length.
+As examples, Viterbo offers the following courses: HIST 217, Christianity in the Ancient World; HIST 220, The City in History. - May be waived for a non-course embedded immersion experience (e.g. service trips) if the student can demonstrate a pre-trip orientation, connection to college-level academic content, and post-trip reflection.